 The SC Johnson College of Business atCornell University invites applications from qualified individuals for two full time tenure-track faculty positions in our Finance Area, with a start date of July 1, 2018.
-Rank is assistant professor, and salary is commensurate with experience and qualifications.
-Applicants with a Ph.D. (defended or ABD) in Finance or a related field and seasoned, untenured professors will be considered.
+Rank is assistant professor or associate professor, and salary is commensurate with experience and qualifications.
+Applicants should have a Ph.D. (defended or ABD) in Finance or a related field.

 The Cornell SC Johnson College of Business (established on July 1, 2016) combines three AACSB-accredited Schools: The Samuel Curtis Johnson Graduate School of Management (Johnson), the Charles H. Dyson School of Applied Economics and Management (Dyson), and the School of Hotel Administration (Hotel School).

 The Finance Area at the Cornell SC Johnson College of Business consists of 32 faculty from across our three Schools.

 The intent of this process is to recruit one hire for the Johnson School and one hire for the Dyson School.
 The School that best fits the candidate's research, teaching and public engagement interests will ultimately serve as the tenure home.
 Faculty nonetheless have opportunities to teach across the three Schools' degree programs in order to develop an appealing teaching load.

 The Johnson School offers MBA, Accelerated MBA, Executive MBA, and Ph.D. programs.
 Courses and programs are taught at Cornell's main Ithaca campus, the Cornell Tech campus in New York City, and other locations across the globe.

 The Dyson School is a top-ranked undergraduate business program and home to premier graduate (MPS, MS and Ph.D.) programs in applied economics.